-Key economic, social and territorial disparities for each of the five pillars selected at EU level are listed below, as well as some crucial policy challenges for European regions, in particular those governance-related.
+Key economic, social and territorial disparities for each of the five pillars selected at EU level are listed below, as well as some crucial policy challenges for European regions, in particular those that are governance-related.
 Disparities between European regions still persist and might be even deepened by the effects of the COVID-19 health crisis.

 In the following descriptions, references are made to large areas across Europe based on the compass points, but the reality is hardly ever so simplistic and existing discrepancies within each large area should be kept in mind.